noureldinalaa/noureldinalaa.github.io/_posts/2020-12-07-capsuleNetwork.md

 ---
 ## Capsule Network

-In this blog post i will try to explain and implement Capsule Network.
-MNIST images will be used as an input.
+In this blog post i will try to explain and implement Capsule Networks on MNIST images using Pytorch.

 To implement capsule Network, we need to understand what are capsules first and what advantages do they have compared to convolutional neural network.

-### so what are capsules?
+### what are capsules?

 * Briefly explaining it, capsules are small group of neurons where each neuron in a capsule represents various properties of a particular image part.
 * Capsules represent relationships between parts of a whole object by using **dynamic routing** to weight the connections between one layer of capsules and the next and creating strong connections between spatially-related object parts, will be discussed later.